 We stopped on the island to have some nasi goreng for lunch and were kindly invited to share some lobster with some of the locals.
 Hands down the best lobster I have ever eaten.

-The island is filled with over-water huts on bamboo stilts, each of which are painted a different color of the rainbow and wooden decks and bridges between.
+The island is filled with over-water huts on bamboo stilts, each of which is painted a different color of the rainbow, and wooden decks and bridges between.

 Lunch with the locals on Mbokkita Island